 The following questions might delve a bit into the personal habits of a provider, but a parent might want to know the following information:

 - Do you smoke?

-- Are all adults trained in pediatric first aid and CPR?
+- Do all adults have training in pediatric first aid and CPR?
 Are they certified? – Again, most licensing agencies require this.

 - Where are your emergency kits and/or first aid supplies located?